cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 4 - Rails to 7.1.4/Upgrade Announcement.md

-# 🎊 `backend` Upgrade to Rails 7.1.4 Official Announcement 🎊
+# 🎊 Official Announcement: `backend` Upgraded to Rails 7.1.4 🎊

-Ladies and gents, it's my pleasure to officially inform you `backend` was successfully upgrade to Rails 7.1.4.
+Ladies and gents, it's my pleasure to officially inform you `backend` was successfully upgraded to Rails 7.1.4.

-Following is a list of outstanding things this upgrade brought to our beloved `backend` 💗 repo.
+These are outstanding things this upgrade brought to our beloved `backend` 💗 repo.

 ## Use `to_fs` instead of `t_s` when converting DateTime values 🗓️

 Use `to_fs` instead of old `t_s` (without arguments) to convert Date/DateTime values to String.

-Note: You can also use the `DateTimeLocalizer` class.
+> Note: You can also use the `DateTimeLocalizer` class.

 ## Support for exclusion constraints 🔐

 We can now use Rails implementation of PostgreSQL exclusion constraints when writing migrations.

 Docs -> https://guides.rubyonrails.org/v7.1/active_record_postgresql.html#exclusion-constraints

+The gem that brought this feature was removed in a posterior PR.

 ## Rails.env.local? 🏠